Samsung/tizen-docs/docs/application/dotnet/get-started/certificates/creating-certificates.md

 ### Create a new certificate profile

-Certificate profile contains author certificate and distributor certificate.
-To create a new certificate, follow these steps:
+A Certificate profile contains the author certificate and distributor certificate.
+To create a new certificate profile, follow these steps:

 1. New certificate profile